KatarzynaDworak/ReactJS-project-management-2.0/README.md

-The code snippets you provided outline a React application that implements a Kanban board with user authentication features using Firebase.
-Below is an overview and analysis of the different components and their roles in the application.

-Overview of the Application Structure
+## Overview of the Application Structure
 Entry Point (main.jsx):

 Sets up the React application, rendering the main App component.